benhowell/pgnotifier/private_methods.md

   * Database cursor and connection are closed.
 * New database connection is created.
 * Postgresql LISTEN commands are executed (one per active channel)
-* NOTIFY message callback function, and `psycopg.connection.notifies()` call are passed to the asyncio loop, which in-turn is executed as a task inside a thread returning a blocking generator as a Future.
+* NOTIFY message callback function, and `psycopg.connection.notifies()` call (which returns a blocking generator) are passed to the asyncio loop, which in-turn is executed as a task inside a thread returning a Future.
+Whenever the future returns NOTIFY data received from Postgresql, the NOTIFY message callback distributes that data to all callbacks subscribed to the channel the data arrived on.

 Whenever the future returns NOTIFY data received from Postgresql, the NOTIFY message callback distributes that data to all callbacks